teach-plt/plt-errata/README.md

 p.
 175: The arcs in this diagram are not really traceable.

 p.
 193: dcmpl explanation should be "compare if >*"

+p.
+194: change the description of "dcmp, dcmpl" to

+  * dcmpg, dcmpl: takes and compares the two topmost doubles on the stack.
+    The value left on the stack is 1 if the first is greater than the second, 0 if they are equal, and -1 if the first is smaller than the second.
+    The operations only differ if one of the doubles is NaN (not-a-number).
+    Then dcmpg leaves 1, and dcmpl -1.